01Change Your Television Service

 Another way that you can often find more money is by changing the way that you eat.
 Many of these changes will also benefit your waistline, though it may take a bit longer for you to prepare your food each day.
 The best thing you can do is to stop eating out.

-If you are eating out every day, you can easily save more than forty to $50 a week, even more, if you are eating out at nicer establishments.
+If you are eating out every day, you can easily save more than forty to $50 a week, even more, if you are eating out at more great establishments.
 If you rarely eat out, you can save money by cutting back on the convenience foods and cooking from scratch.
-You can also use these five strategies to cut your food bill.

 03Take Advantage of Online Deals